-Eye protection is important if there is any possibility that fragments of glass or other sharps may enter the eyes, and footwear must protect the wearer from accidental exposure of the feet to sharps from broken glassware or dropped sharps.
+Eye protection is important if there is any possibility that fragments of glass or other sharps may enter the eyes, and footwear must protect the wearer from accidental exposure to sharps.
 Gloves are usually required as PPE to protect workers from cuts.
 The selection of gloves depends on the nature of task.
 Cut-resistant gloves are available that are made from a variety of materials including Kevlar, Dyneema, HexArmor, stainless steel and wire mesh.